-There’s a powerful couple heating things up in the kitchen: tomato and extra virgin olive oil.
-Apart, these two SuperFoods protect, energize and satiate; together, they amplify each other’s already extraordinary benefits.
+There’s a powerful couple heating things up in the kitchen – tomato and extra virgin olive oil.
+Apart, these two SuperFoods protect, energize and satiate, yet together, they amplify each other’s already extraordinary benefits.

-Low in calories and high in fiber, tomatoes are a great source of carotenoids, which in addition to their incredible anti-carcinogenic and immune-enhancing properties, help maintain radiant, picture-perfect skin.
+Low in calories and high in fiber, tomatoes are a great source of carotenoids, which in addition to their incredible anti-carcinogenic and immune-enhancing properties, can help maintain radiant, healthy skin.

 Tomatoes are one of the primary plant-based dietary sources of beta-carotene, an extraordinary carotenoid with the ability to be converted into active vitamin A. A crucial component for healthy bone and reproductive development, vitamin A also helps maintain skin’s youthful appearance by increasing cell synthesis and turnover as well as stimulating collagen production.

 Lycopene, another natural and powerful carotenoid found in tomatoes, effectively eliminates damaging free radicals like singlet oxygen.
 It also can raise the natural sun protection factor (SPF) of your skin.
 A study with 50 trials conducted by three prominent British psychologists, Stephen, Coetzee, and Perrett, found that participants consistently preferred the skin tone and texture of faces reflecting the effects of carotenoids.

 Don’t let tomatoes’ short-season discourage you from including them in your diet.
 Tomatoes’ full nutritional value is found in processed versions available all year long, such as soups, sauces, and juices.
 In fact, studies show that tomato paste has four times the amount of lycopene found in whole raw tomatoes.